fraburnham/linear-regression/README.md

 # linear-regression

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to perform simple linear regression.

 ## Usage

-FIXME
+Call (univar-linear-regression learning-rate default-thetas training-inputs training-outputs).
+You may have to adjust your learning-rate until the function can converge on a solution.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Frank Burnham

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.